 When I was in elementary school I had a favorite house that set right outside my hometown.
 This home was regal and fancy.
 It was a two-story brick home with three white columns and to a middle-class coal miner’s daughter that had always lived in a manufactured home, this fancy brick house was my idea of a true dream home.
+(I didn’t even know placing a manufactured home over a full basement was a possibility at the time)

 This isn’t the home but it’s close: